 When I make hand cream I like to add Comfrey.
 Since the Middle Ages, Comfrey has been known as a healing agent for fractures and is often called Knitbone for that reason.
 The leaves can be made into poultices, compresses and ointments to be applied to bruises and sore muscles.
 Another common complaint for gardeners!!

 To make your jar of hand cream, collect together a bowl of calendula flowers and some stems of comfrey leaves.
-Strip the petals from the flowers, shred the comfrey leaves and mix together in a bowl.
-Add enough hot water to cover the mixture and leave to steep for 24 hours.
-Strain the petals from the infusion.Put the infusion and grated beeswax in a heatproof bowl and place in a pan of simmering water, whisking until the wax has dissolved.
+Strip the petals from the flowers, shred the comfrey leaves and mix together in a glass bowl.
+Add enough olive oil to cover the mixture and place over a pan of water.
+Warm the oil gently, then turn off the heat and leave to steep for 24 hours.
+Strain the petals from the infusion.Put the infusion back in the bowl with the grated beeswax and place over a pan of simmering water, whisking until the wax has dissolved.
 I am lucky to have a supply of beeswax from our own bees, but otherwise you need to find a source of wax that you know is pure and not contaminated with the toxic chemicals used in commercial beekeeping.
-When the beeswax has melted completely, start whisking in the oil, just a few drops at a time; keep stirring vigorously.
-Once all the oil is incorporated, take off the heat and continue beating until the ointment begins to cool down, becoming thicker.
+When the beeswax has melted completely, stir vigorously until all the oil is incorporated, take off the heat and continue beating until the ointment begins to cool down, becoming thicker.
 Pour into your jar and allow to set.

-Recipe: to make one 4oz pot of hand cream 2 tbsp. grated beeswax 4 tbsp. infusion: made from 1 oz fresh calendula petals & one large handful of comfrey leaves 4 tbsp. olive oil
+Recipe: to make one 4oz pot of hand cream 2 tbsp. grated beeswax 4 tbsp. infusion: made from 1 oz fresh calendula petals, one large handful of comfrey leaves, enough olive oil to cover